Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 )
 ```

-Even after this I was still receiving the same error.
-After consulting `meson`'s excellent documentation and looking at
+But even after this, I was still receiving the same error.
+After consulting `meson`'s excellent documentation and
-some related issues, it turned out that the `pip` sets the runtime search path (`RPATH`) for each extension module.
-This
+looking at some related issues, it turns out that the `pip` takes care to set the
-tells the dynamic linker where to look for shared libraries.
+[`RPATH`](https://en.wikipedia.org/wiki/Rpath) for each extension module, which tells the dynamic linker where to look
+for shared libraries.

 To get things to work with `dev.py`, I needed to explicitly set the `RPATH` in `meson` by adding
 `install_rpath: '$ORIGIN'` to each extension module. `'$ORIGIN'` means to search in the same folder as the extension